epogrebnyak/notes-pandoc/README.md

 as well as faster experimentation.

-However, new skill aquisition is a cost and sustaining of open-source workflow is an investment, specifically in maintaining pipeline from research inputs to finished publication.
+However, new skill aquisition is a cost and sustaining reproducible workflow from research inputs to finished publication is an investment.

-Choosing tools and techniques with low technical burden and end-to-end connectivity reduces these costs.
+Choosing tools and techniques with low technical burden and good connectivity reduces these costs.

-## Is it much different now?
+## Is authoring much different now?

 > Author at writing desk.
 Roman de la Rose.
 Circa 1230